OchukoWH/OchukoWH/README.md

 <p align="center">
   <samp>
-    With <strong>2+ years of experience as a Fullstack Engineer</strong> in the TypeScript ecosystem, I bring a strong foundation in application development to my cloud-native and infrastructure work.
+    With <strong>3+ years of experience</strong>, I bring a strong foundation in application development to my cloud-native and infrastructure work.
   </samp>
 </p>